 Glossary of Terms

-The following is a list of commonly used terms and acronyms that often appear in Institutional Research and Academic Affairs-related publications.
+The following is a list of commonly used terms and acronyms that often appear in Reporting and Analytics documents, along with Academic Affairs-related publications.
 Please contact us if there are any additional terms that should be included on this list.

 - Acceptance Rate (also called Admission Rate):

 - The number of students admitted divided by number of students who applied.

 - APDB reports provide information in support of academic planning and administration.
 These reports present information related to enrollment, student-faculty ratios, class size, mode of instructions, and more organized by discipline, discipline category, and administrative structure.
 These reports are used locally to support such activities as the review and approval of newly proposed degree programs, as well as the continued evaluation of existing programs.
 They are also utilized by the Chancellor's Office to examine and assess the structure, workload and productivity of each campus's faculty in order to conduct its annual analysis of faculty utilization.

 - Refers to the cumulative GPA for courses taken within the University only.